RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Implementation Details

-We employ the Proximal Policy Optimization (PPO) algorithm~\cite{schulman2017proximal} to train a continuous control policy using an actor-critic architecture.
+\textbf{Policy Training.} We employ the Proximal Policy Optimization (PPO) algorithm~\cite{schulman2017proximal} to train a continuous control policy using an actor-critic architecture.
 Detailed hyperparameters are provided in Table~\ref{tab:ppo_hyperparams}.
-The policy network is parameterized as a multi-layer perceptron (MLP) with three layers of sizes [1024, 512, 256], utilizing the ELU activation function for improved gradient flow and non-linearity.
+The policy network is parameterized as a multi-layer perceptron (MLP) with three layers of sizes [256, 256, 256], utilizing the ELU activation function for improved gradient flow and non-linearity.
 The standard deviation of the policy distribution is learned via a log-std representation, enabling dynamic adjustment of exploration during training.

-To ensure stable and efficient learning, we adopt adaptive learning rate scheduling, starting at $3\times10^{-4}$.
-The advantage function is normalized to reduce variance in policy gradient updates, while the Generalized Advantage Estimation (GAE)~\cite{SchulmanMLJA15} parameter $\tau$ is set to 0.95, striking a balance between bias and variance.
+To ensure stable learning, we adopt adaptive learning rate scheduling, starting at $3\times10^{-4}$.
+The advantage function is normalized to reduce variance in policy gradient updates.
+The Generalized Advantage Estimation (GAE)~\cite{SchulmanMLJA15} parameter $\tau$ is set to 0.95.
 Gradient clipping with a norm threshold of 1 is applied to prevent exploding gradients.
-To constrain policy updates, we employ a PPO clipping range of 0.1, which limits large deviations from the current policy, and enforce a KL divergence threshold of 0.02 to promote conservative updates and prevent policy collapse.
+We use a PPO clipping range of 0.1 and a KL divergence threshold of 0.02 to limit large policy updates.

 The training runs for a maximum of 50,000 epochs, with model checkpoints saved every 1,000 epochs.
 The best-performing model is selected based on validation returns and retained after 200 epochs to prevent overfitting.
 A separate centralized value function is used for advantage estimation, parameterized as an MLP with the same architecture as the policy network.
 The critic network employs a higher learning rate of $1\times10^{-3}$ to facilitate faster convergence in value estimation, a choice informed by preliminary experiments indicating more stable critic updates with this configuration.